hrishikeshnagaraju/Progresa-Impact-Estimation/README.md

 ### Data Exploration & null check

 I checked some statistics (mean, median and standard deviation) for all of the demographic variables in the dataset.
-Also checked null values of each column.
+I also checked null values of each column.